NehaRavikumar/conway-github-warning/README.md

 ## Inspiration & Motivation

-This project was motivated by a recurring pattern in recent real-world incidents: **serious GitHub failures rarely begin with an obvious exploit or outage**.
-Instead, they emerge from small, legitimate-looking changes to workflows, automation, or dependencies that quietly expand risk over time—often going unnoticed until the blast radius is already large.
+This project was motivated by a recurring pattern in recent real-world incidents (serious GitHub failures rarely begin with an obvious exploit or outage).
+Instead they emerge from small legitimate looking changes to workflows or dependencies that quietly expand risk over time, often going unnoticed until the blast radius is already large.

-Rather than treating these incidents as isolated failures, the system is designed around the idea that **risk accumulates gradually through operational power**, and that early warning comes from detecting *how that power changes*.
+Rather than treating these incidents as isolated failures, the system is designed around the idea that risk accumulates gradually through operational power, and that early warning comes from detecting how it changes.

 Two classes of incidents directly shaped both the detectors and the presentation of signals in this system.